Sumitjh26997/seeadoc/README.md

 2.) sudo apt install npm
 3.) sudo npm -g install ionic cordova
 - to test go to working directory and run ionic serve
+- to test the api
+  1.) paste appointment-api-v1-master in your webroot
+  2.) cd into api directory
+  3.) npm install
+  4.) npm start